Black Holes as Non-Abelian Anyon Condensates: Implications for the Information Paradox: Discussion

-The fusion rules of the non-Abelian anyons determine the structure of the Hilbert space on the shell, enabling a count of microstates consistent with the Bekenstein–Hawking entropy law.
+The fusion rules of the non-Abelian anyons determine the structure of the Hilbert space on the shell, enabling a count of microstates consistent with the Bekenstein--Hawking entropy law.
 Each energy level in the black hole's discrete mass spectrum corresponds to a fusion space whose dimension gives the degeneracy at that level.
 Information is therefore stored nonlocally in the fusion history of the condensate and not in semiclassical bulk modes.
+The coefficient of the logarithmic entropy correction is directly proportional to $\log d$.
+Known non-Abelian anyon models provide specific values: Ising anyons have $d = \sqrt{2}$ ($\log d \approx 0.3466$), Fibonacci anyons have $d = \varphi \approx 1.618$ ($\log d \approx 0.4812$).
+These values are in the same ballpark as logarithmic corrections obtained in loop quantum gravity and string theory \cite{kaul2000logarithmic, sen2013logarithmic}, and satisfy the minimal bound $d > e^{1/4} \approx 1.284$ required to reproduce the Bekenstein--Hawking area law at leading order.

 Analogies between anyonic fluids and black hole thermodynamics have been explored in $(2+1)$-dimensional AdS spacetimes \cite{xu2018exact,abchouyeh2018anyon}, and anyonic statistics have been linked to quantum geometry and horizon states in loop quantum gravity \cite{pithis2015anyonic,ghosh2014statistics}.
-Topological entanglement entropy has also been proposed as an explanation for black hole entropy in higher spin AdS$_3$ backgrounds \cite{mcgough2013bekenstein}.
-To our knowledge, no prior model treats black holes as non-Abelian anyon condensates with localized fusion degrees of freedom enabling unitary evaporation.
+Topological entanglement entropy has also been proposed as an explanation for black hole entropy in higher-spin AdS$_3$ backgrounds \cite{mcgough2013bekenstein}.
+Related uses of $(2+1)$-dimensional topological field theories in black hole physics include the Chern--Simons description of isolated horizons in loop quantum gravity and associated anyonic interpretations of horizon punctures \cite{ashtekar2000isolated,pithis2015anyonic}.
+In $(2+1)$ dimensions, the BTZ black hole also provides a well-known example in which black hole thermodynamics admits a Chern--Simons formulation in AdS$_3$ spacetimes \cite{banados1992black}.
+To our knowledge, no prior model treats black holes as non-Abelian anyon condensates with localized fusion degrees of freedom governing both entropy and emission.